 Steroid Detection Time

-In short, anabolic steroids can and do show up on drug tests, but they are expensive tests and most organizations do not include them in their standard drug screens.
-Nonetheless, testing is more likely if you are an athlete, facing legal action for steroids, in the military, or a government employee.
+In short, they can and do show up on drug tests, but they are expensive tests and most organizations do not include them in their standard drug screens.
+Nonetheless, testing is more likely if you are an athlete, facing legal action for using, in the military, or a government employee.